scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/survey-of-ubiquitous-language-in-open-source-projects/index.md

 ---
 Title: Survey of ubiquitous language in open source projects
 ---
+#Survey of ubiquitous language in open source projects
 #Idea
 Large scale open-source projects analysis that has both user stories or BDD specifications to see how much specifications and their implementations actually linguistically correspond (follows DDD principles, use of ubiquitous language).